Gluten Free Pita Bread

 Can I Freeze Gluten Free Pita Bread?

 Yes!
-Pita bread can be frozen for up to 1 month.
+Pita bread can be frozen for up to 2 months.
 Just wrap it tightly in two layers of plastic wrap, then place it in a freezer-safe container and store.
-Thaw out frozen pitas in the fridge and pop them in the microwave or toaster oven as directed above before enjoying.
+Thaw frozen pitas in the fridge and pop them in the microwave or toaster oven as directed above before enjoying.

 Make it a Meal

-- Stuff with Chicken Salad: This Waldorf Chicken Salad with Grapes and Walnuts is a tasty lunch when it’s nestled inside a pocket of pita bread.
+- Stuff with Chicken Salad: This Chicken Salad with Grapes and Walnuts or Greek-inspired Tzatziki Chicken Salad makes a tasty lunch when it’s nestled inside a pocket of pita bread.

 More gluten free dough recipes to try